fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 "%}

 {% include alert.html class='info' title='Originally' text="
-We have read a lot about explicit dietary advice, but obviously a lot of what we "know" about health and diet comes not just from contemporary research, but the long history of how we have thought about diet and health.
+We have read a lot about explicit dietary advice, but obviously a lot of what we \"know\" about health and diet comes not just from contemporary research, but the long history of how we have thought about diet and health.
 How does the HISTORY that we've covered help explain why diet advice looks like it does?
 Your only thing to do this week is a [Healthy Diet Analysis](healthy-diet-analysis).

 UPDATE: 11/17: WE'RE NOT DOING THIS ASSIGNMENT!
 Just focus on the [final course reflection](final-reflections), due on midnight Dec 11, the last day of finals.
 "%}